The Journey Home: A Retrospective on the Making of What Once Was Home

 And, Jace changed as well…

 And as all of this happened, I realized that something else had changed.
 I set out to write a military science fiction alien invasion story, but where was I now?
 Building scrap metal barricades?
 Riding around on horses dealing with stolen chickens?
 This had become a post-apocalyptic survival scenario without me ever planning for that to happen.
 I was surprised, but also overjoyed.
 The story had taken on a life of its own and was evolving as I wrote it.
 The best part was that I loved what it was becoming!
 It still had plenty of military elements, and more would crop up later, but it had turned into something I never expected.
-It had also become more personal, emotional, and rather than focusing on fighting aliens it was focused on rebuilding a community.
+It had also become more personal and emotional.
+Rather than focusing on fighting aliens, it was focused on rebuilding a community.
 This was it!
-I was writing my “great American novel.”
+Everything was coming together.

 Then, something very strange happened…